christianabbet/SRA/README.md

 ---
 ## Usage & requirements

-In this section we present how to use SRA to train your own architecture.
-Please first clone the repo and install the dependencies.
+In this section, we present how to use SRA to train your own architecture.
+Please, first clone the repo and install the dependencies.

 ```bash